 People will eagerly change if they understand the benefits they’ll gain … as well as the pain of staying where they are.
-Be sure to not only touch on all the counter arguments they might have to behaving in a new way, but emphasis the benefits of this new behavior.
+Be sure to not only touch on all the counter arguments they might have to behaving in a new way but emphasize the benefits of this new behavior.

 3. Create vivid “pictures” in their minds.

-The reason why the word pictures is in quotes is because not all members of your audience will be visual learners.
+The reason why you want to use word pictures in quotes is because not all members of your audience will be visual learners.
 You’ll need to tell stories in such a way that visual learners an see it in their mind’s eye, audio learners will hear it in their mind’s ear and kinesthetic learners will experience it in their mind’s imagination.

 Openings and Closings